bartmath/rust-distributed-file-storage-system/README.md

     * Add caching and lease mechanism to improve performance and consistency

 ## Libraries:
-- Tokio - for highly concurrent servers
+- tokio - for highly concurrent servers
+- quinn - for communication with servers using QUIC protocol
-- Tarpc/Tonic for RPC calls
+- serde - for messages serialisation
 - sled / RocksDB for persisting metadata